aaronbloomfield/ics/hws/hw-buffer.md

 We are not looking for any significant length here, just candid answers.

+The second is to create a `buffer.pdf` file, which should contain screenshots of your program working.
+You do not need to write a long-winded text for this (we aren't going to read it).
+But please caption the screenshots so we know what is what.
+The reason for this is because it is often hard (or impossible) to recreate the exact environment that you code ran in, so the screenshots are another form of evidence that your code worked as expected.
+These can be screen shots of the debugger state, the program after execution, etc.  No more than, say, half a dozen, please.

 ### Troubleshooting

 You are likely to run into problems, which will probably be segmentation faults.
 Here are some ideas about how to solve that.